 CLASSIFICATION NO. 420

-Under general direction, to plan, organize and direct the activities and personnel of the Purchasing Division’s internal and external procurement programs; to coordinate the purchase of goods and services by County departments; to manage the County’s formal bidding process; to oversee centralized mail and courier services; and to do other work as required.
+Under general direction, to plan, organize and direct the activities and personnel of the Procurement Division’s internal and external procurement programs; to serve as the County’s chief purchasing agent; to advise on and coordinate the purchase of goods and services by County departments and agencies; to manage the County’s formal bidding processes; to oversee centralized mail and courier services; and to do other work as required.

-The Purchasing Division, within the Department of Finance, is responsible for the procurement of County supplies, equipment, services, new construction and commodities.
+The Procurement Division, within the Department of Finance, is responsible for the procurement of County supplies, equipment, services, new construction and commodities.
 This division also oversees the delivery of mail, goods and supplies to County departments.

-The Purchasing Manager is responsible for planning, coordinating, evaluating and administering all services provided by the division, including purchasing, inventory management, mail room and courier services and the disposal of surplus property.
+The Procurement Division Director is responsible for planning, coordinating, evaluating and administering all services provided by the division, including procurement, , mail room and courier services, and the disposal of surplus property.
 This position reports to the County’s Finance Director and participates as a member of the Finance Department management team.

 Duties may include but are not limited to the following:

 - Develops, recommends, and implements procurement policies, goals and standards; prepares division annual work plan, short and long-term goals and strategies; ensures operations are in compliance with Federal, State and local statutes, rules and regulations; evaluates new information and trends occurring in other jurisdictions and agencies for possible use in County policies and procedures.

-- Oversees formal bidding process for County purchases; directs the preparation and advertisement of bid specifications; analyzes bid proposals for price and conformance to specifications; recommends bid awards; reviews specifications, procurement procedures, contracts and related documents for legal compliance.
+- Oversees formal bidding processes for County purchases; directs the preparation and advertisement of bid specifications; analyzes bid proposals for price and conformance to specifications; recommends bid awards; evaluates and recommends alternative procurement programs and processes that will improve cost, quality, customer responsiveness and inclusion; reviews specifications, procurement procedures, contracts and related documents for legal compliance.

 - Administers a County-wide system coordinating the disposition of surplus capital and non-capital real and personal property; coordinates information with Finance Division staff regarding capital assets.